icopy-site/awesome/docs/awesome/awesome-ddd.md

 ## Books

 - [Applying Domain Driven Design with CQRS and Event Sourcing](https://buildplease.com/pages/now-what/) - A walkthrough of using EventStorming and other modeling techniques to build a CQRS and Event Sourcing-based prototype for a fictional business domain.
+- [Architecture Modernization](https://www.manning.com/books/architecture-modernization) - Concrete tools, techniques, and processes to align software architecture with your business domains, organizational design, team topologies, and corporate strategy.
+- [Collaborative Software Design](https://www.manning.com/books/collaborative-software-design) - A practical guide for effectively involving all stakeholders in the design of software.A practical guide for effectively involving all stakeholders in the design of software.
 - [CQRS](https://leanpub.com/cqrs) - Notes by Mark Nijhof from his experiences learning DDD and CQRS from Greg Young.
 There is an extensive sample project that accompanies this book.
 - [Domain-Driven Design: Tackling the Complexity at the Heart of Software](https://amzn.com/0321125215) - The canonical book that coined the term Domain-Driven Design.
 Also known as the "Blue Book."
 - [Domain-Driven Design Distilled](https://www.amazon.com/Domain-Driven-Design-Distilled-Vaughn-Vernon/dp/0134434420) - Very good starter book before you read [Implementing Domain-Driven Design](https://vaughnvernon.co/?page_id=168#iddd) or [Domain-Driven Design: Tackling the Complexity at the Heart of Software](https://amzn.com/0321125215).